 A reliable sleeping system for the outdoors can be compared to a chain, only as good as the weakest link.

-Why prioritise buying an expensive sleeping bag and not prioritise the mat you are sleeping on, or think by just having a good quality tent, you can skimp on what to use inside it.
+Why prioritise buying an expensive sleeping bag and not prioritise the mat you are sleeping on?
+Or buy an expensive tent and skimp on the equipment used inside it.

 Crucial Elements of Sleeping Systems For The Outdoors